 Many Pom owners with separation anxiety ask if a Doggie Day Care would help.
 The answer is usually that it all depends on your particular pet.
 Some dogs love the company of other dogs.

-Others aren’t yet socialized with other dogs enough to enjoy playtime; and/or the stress of being away from home overpowers the stress of being home alone.
+Others aren’t yet socialized with other dogs enough to enjoy playtime, and being away from home overpowers the stress of being home alone.

 Teacup Pomeranian Separation Anxiety Supplements & Aids